sp1thas/dropboxignore/docs/index.md

-# Welcome to dropboxignore Documentation
+# Welcome to dropboxignore documentation

 Exclude files from dropbox using glob patterns and take advantage of existing `.gitignore` files.